 Capacity development support was provided to Civil Defense Department and its voluntary units in Peshawar and Mansehra.
 Capacity building trainings to the officials of civil defense were provided at multi-level.
 Upgradation of the officials of Civil Defense Department was also facilitated.
 Training and retraining for trainers and volunteers were arranged.
 The department was fully engaged in all activities of DPMP for development of professional rescue services with search and rescue and medical rescue units, fire brigade and control center.
 Civil Defense Mansehra was fully equipped with emergency kits and 30 members search and rescue team was established under the command and control of civil defense.
 Search and rescue team responded to many localised disasters and over 18 lives were saved including millions of worth of property.
-Convocation was arranged at Peshawar for the civil defense volunteers for the first time, where about 800 volunteers across the Province participated.
-The convocation was chaired by Chief Minister of Khyber Pakhtunkhwa.
-Incentives announced by the CM for the officials as well as for the volunteers.
+Convocation was arranged at Peshawar for the civil defense volunteers for the first time, wherein about 800 volunteers from across the province participated.
+The convocation was chaired by the Chief Minister of Khyber Pakhtunkhwa, where he also announced incentives for the officials as well as for the volunteers.